Data protection information of Dr. Beyer Internet-Beratung for visitors and users of the website analytik.news

 For the newsletter statistical evaluations are possible.
-For this purpose we capture email openings as well as the clicks on links.
+For this purpose we anonymously capture email openings as well as the clicks on links.
+Personal tracking does not take place.
 This information is used in order to optimize the content of the newsletter and to measure the success of marketing campaigns.
 There is no transmission of this information to third parties.
 Legal basis of this tracking is the safeguarding of the legitimate interests acc. to Art.
 6 Para.
 1 lit. f GDPR.

 In addition, we reserve the right to store your first name and surname, your postal address and — in so far as we have received this additional information from yourself within the framework of the contractual relationship — your title, academic degree, year of birth and professional title, sector or business designation and to store this information for our own adverting purposes, e.g. for the sending of similar, interesting offers and information on our training offers per mail or per email if you have stated your email address (possibly after separate consent).

 8.3 Transmission for a specific purpose

 Except for the transmission for a specific purpose of data to the order processor, without your separate consent in connection with the data processing for the sending of newsletters and advertisings there will be no transmission to third parties.
 The data is used exclusively for the sending of the newsletter.

 8.4 Right of objection and right of revocation

 We draw explicit attention to your right of revocation (newsletter) and your right of objection (advertising) in accordance with sections 16.7 and 16.8 of this data protection information.

 9 Data protection with applications and application processes